 Install .NET Framework 3.5 and C++ Redistributable Package

-After upgrade to Windows 10 if your computer keeps freezing and not responding This issues can be fixed by installing various C++ Redistributable Packages and .NET Framework 3.5.
-Windows 10 and many of third-party applications rely on these components, therefore be sure to download them from the links below.
+After upgrade to Windows 10, if your computer keeps freezing and not responding, These issues can be fixed by installing various C++ Redistributable Packages and .NET Framework 3.5.
+Windows 10 and many third-party applications rely on these components, therefore be sure to download them from the links below.

 Scan And Repair Corrupted System update files

-If you notice windows 10 started freezing and not responding after install October 2018 Update there is chance system files get corrupted, missing while upgrade process.
+If you notice Windows 10 started freezing and not responding after installing October 2020 Update, there is a chance that system files get corrupted, missing while upgrading the process.
 Run system file checker utility that scan and restore missing system files from %WinDir%\System32\dllcache.

 - Type cmd on start menu search,

-- Right click on command prompt select run as administrator.
+- Right-click on the command prompt, select run as administrator.

-- Now type command sfc /scannow and press enter key.
+- Now type command sfc /scannow and press the enter key.

 - This will start scanning windows for missing corrupted files,

-- If found any the sfc utility automatically restore them from a compressed folder located %WinDir%\System32\dllcache.
+- If found any the SFC utility automatically restores them from a compressed folder located %WinDir%\System32\dllcache.